 It’s 10 am on the High Line in New York City, and two women in red cocktail dresses walk down the old railway turned greenway one after the other, each holding a book to her chest.
-Curator and director of the public art program for the High Line, … Cecilia Alemani does not look surprised by the early morning action that could be some kind of independent performance.
+Curator and director of the public art program for the High Line, Cecilia Alemani does not look surprised by the early morning action that could be an independentperformance.
 “It happens all the time.
-This shows just how creative this neighborhood is,” she comments with laughing eyes, a good-humored countenance, and a perceptible vitality that matches her flame-orange skirt standing out against the dark gray New York sky.
+This shows just how creative this neighborhood is,” she comments with laughing eyes, a good-humored countenance, and a perceptible vitality matching her flame-orange skirt that stands out against the dark gray New York sky.
 Away from the elitism and intellectual snobbery of the galleries, Cecilia attempts to bring museum quality work to her program in a fun and accessible way.
 To learn if she succeeds, she sits on the High Line’s benches and listens to people’s comments.
 “I hear the word art in so many languages and it is really refreshing.”

-As she hands me a map marking the installations along the High Line, I am intrigued and eager to discover them like a child on a treasure trail.
+As she hands me a map marking the installations along the High Line, I am as intrigued and eager to discover as a childon a treasure trail.
 Some of the sculptures stand discernible on the horizon like Marianne Vitale’s decommissioned railroad tracks positioned vertically at West 24th Street in between the Korean feather reed grass and Yngve Holen’s shiny washing machine drum.
-Others require a more inquisitive look like Isabelle Cornaro’s emblematic monolith God Box hidden in the lush vegetation of the High Line or Jessica Jackson Hutchins’s ceramic piece on a hammock tied to a tree under a bridge.
+Others require a more thorough search like Isabelle Cornaro’s emblematic monolith God Box hidden in the lush vegetation of the High Line or Jessica Jackson Hutchins’s ceramic piece on a hammock tied to a tree under a bridge.
 Because the landscape is an ever-changing backdrop for the artworks, Cecilia works closely with the horticultural department.
 They usually install in April when it’s still very cold and not much grows.
 On the advice of the gardeners, they might occasionally remove a few grasses or weeds, but they ‘’would never remove trees like the trees that grow in front of the Ed Ruscha mural because we love these interactions.”

 Cecilia’s main objective when scouting for art for the High Line is “for the artwork to carry the potential to create an interesting encounter and generate a space for discussion, especially for people who are on the go.”
 The High Line has a particular accidental charm because “it is an itinerary park.
 Everyone is walking and you want to keep going and as you walk, you bump into art.”
 Is controversy ever an issue?
 As her eyes rove meditatively over the crowd, she turns and says, “Honestly in New York City there is very little that you can do to provoke.
 People are just so used to seeing very creative ideas.
 Look at this man’s moustache, for example.’’
 A man with a flamboyant Dali-esque moustache walks on by. ‘’Nobody finds it odd here.
 Same thing happens with the art.”